Sitecore-Hackathon/2019-DOCTA-CORE/documentation/README.md

 </configuration>
 ```

+###Azure Conginitive Services Subscription
+The solution currently supports integration with Azure Cognitive Services' Text Analytics API for Machine Learning and more specifically the Key Phrase Extraction app.
+Here are the steps to provision the service
+1. Log into https://portal.azure.com with a valid microsoft account
+2. Click on "Create a Resource" in the left rail to add a new resource to your subscrption.
+3. Search for "Text Analytics" and click on "Create" at the bottom of the selected resource once it shows "Text Analytics" in the drop down under "Select a software plan"
+    3.1 In the "Name" field, enter a valid value
+    3.2 In the "Subscription" field select a valid subscription.
+    3.3 For "Location" pick "West US" since this resource has limited availabilty regionally.
+    3.4 For "Pricing" "F0 (5K transactions per 30 days)" works for development and demo.
+This should be free and not incur a cost to your subscritption.
+    3.5 For "Resource Group" either pick an existing one or create a new one by clicking on "Create New" and then click "Create" at the bottom to create the resource.

+Once the resource is created, you will need the following settings in your code:
+1. Click on "Overview" and copy the " Endpoint".
+2. Click on "Show Access Keys" link next to "Manage Keys" label and copy the "Key 1" value in your solution.
+3. Under the "Resource Management" in the left rail menu of the resource, click the "Quick Start" link and read the documentation on how to get started.
+Click on "API reference" link specifically which will give you sample code for C# and other programming languages. (https://westus.dev.cognitive.microsoft.com/docs/services/TextAnalytics.V2.0/operations/56f30ceeeda5650db055a3c7)

 ### Configure Content Search

 In order for Docta Score to work properly, you will need to ensure that the _content default Computed Index Field is set to persistent storage.
 If you are using Solr, you can do this by updating the managed-schema.xml file.